Makkal Nalla Kottani

-People's Welfare Front (PWF) was a Tamil-Nadu political alliance formed in October 2015.
-It consisted of four political parties: Marumalarchi Dravida Munnetra Kazhagam (MDMK), Viduthalai Chiruthaigal Katchi (VCK), Communist Party of India (CPI) and Communist Party of India (Marxist) (CPI-(M)).
+Makkal Nalla Kootani (MNK), formerly People's Welfare Front (PWF) was a Tamil-Nadu political alliance formed in October 2015.
+It consisted of six political parties: Leading the alliance, the Desiya Murpokku Dravida Kazhagam (DMDK), Marumalarchi Dravida Munnetra Kazhagam (MDMK), Viduthalai Chiruthaigal Katchi (VCK), Tamil Maanila Congress (TMC-(M))Communist Party of India (CPI) and Communist Party of India (Marxist) (CPI-(M)).
 The alliance contested the 2016 Tamil Nadu and Puducherry legislative assembly elections as one unit.
-The alliance rejected potential alliance with Indian National Congress, BJP, DMK or ADMK, while hopeful of enlisting and TMC and Puthiya Tamilagam.
+The alliance rejected potential alliance with Indian National Congress, BJP, DMK or ADMK, while was hopeful of enlisting Tamil Maanila Congress and Puthiya Tamilagam.

-In early November the alliance led movements against price rise, atrocities against minorities and Dalits and efforts to curtail freedom of speech.
+In early November 2015, the alliance led movements against price rise, atrocities against minorities and Dalits and efforts to curtail freedom of speech.
 It has taken a strong position in favour of liquor prohibition in Tamil Nadu.
 Later it made an electoral alliance with DMDK and Tamil Maanila Congress.

 Policies

-The alliance consists of one Dravidian party (MDMK) and one Tamil party (VCK) and two leftist parties (CPI and CPI(M)).
+The alliance consists of two Dravidian parties (DMDK and MDMK), Two Tamil Parties (TMC(M) and VCK) and two leftist parties (CPI and CPI(M)).
 People's Welfare Front released a Common Minimum Program which all parties agreed to.
 The major features of the program are as below.